3 Best Ways to Backup Your iPhone Messages

 If you are still unsure, here's a little summary:

-• Use TouchCopy if you want to be in control of what you backup.
-You can access your exported conversations locally on your computer, share them and even print them out.
+• Use TouchCopy if you want to be in control of what you back up.
+You can access your exported conversations on your computer.
+This allows you to share them and even print them out whenever you want.

 • Use iCloud if you want to make regular backups over Wi-Fi.
 You can't access your backed-up messages, but you can restore them to an iPhone if something should go wrong.

-• Use iTunes or Finder if you want to make local backups of your iPhone (rather than using iCloud storage space).
-As with iCloud, you can't access your backed-up messages, but you can restore them to an iPhone if something should go wrong.
+• Use iTunes, Apple Devices or Finder if you want to make local backups of your iPhone.
+As with iCloud, you can't directly access messages in your backup.
+However, you can restore them to an iPhone if something goes wrong.

 Thanks for reading!